ldct/isicp/readme.md

 This project is a work-in-progress and we need your help!

 - Report any bugs, typos etc that you find
 - Mark-up more code fragments and exercises!
-I'm currently up to chapter 2-2
+I'm currently in the middle of chapter 2-2
 - Write more exercise autograders!
 - Add new features!